Workiva/react-dart/README.md

 ##Using browser native elements

-If you are famliliar with react without JSX extension then its almost same with react-dart.
-All elements are defined as functions that take props as first argument and children as optional second argument.
-Props are normal dart map and children is one react element or dart list with multiple elements.
+If you are familiar with React (without JSX extension) React-dart shouldn't surprise you much.
+All elements are defined as functions that take `props` as first argument and `children` as optional second argument. `props` should implement `Map` and `children` is either one React element or `List` with multiple elements.

     div({"className": "somehing"}, [
       h1({"style": {"height": "20px"}}, "Headline"),